Data Protection Disputes in Belarus

 When data is processed based on consent, the organization must provide clear, separate details about this before processing begins.
 Simply pointing to a privacy policy isn’t enough; individuals need explicit, standalone information to make informed choices.

-It’s also crucial to consider where data is stored.
-Belarus doesn’t require data localization, but strict rules apply to technical protection.
-Personal data must be processed only in IT systems equipped with certified security tools that meet standards set by the Operations and Analysis Center (OAC).
+Personal data must be processed only in IT systems equipped with certified security tools meeting standards set by the Operations and Analysis Centre (OAC).
 Using systems without certified protection violates Belarusian law.
+Belarus does not require data localisation — data may be stored abroad — but the technical protection requirements still apply.

-If a company’s personal data protection system is compromised, it must promptly notify the National Personal Data Protection Center (NPDPC).
-By law, this notice must be sent without delay, and no later than three business days after discovering the breach.
+If an operator’s personal data protection system is compromised, the operator must notify the NCPD promptly — and no later than three business days after discovering the breach.

-Though there’s no direct obligation to inform affected individuals, it’s considered good practice to post a notice on the company’s website.
+While there is no direct legal obligation to notify affected individuals, it is considered good practice to publish a notice on the company’s website.

 The Right to Be Forgotten

-A new Belarusian legislative initiative strengthens this by introducing a true “right to be forgotten.”
-This means individuals will have the legal power to request the deletion or correction of their data from databases, to be informed about how their data is used, and to object to certain types of processing.
-It marks an important step in giving people real control over their digital footprints.
+Belarusian legislation introduces a right to erasure (“right to be forgotten”) — giving individuals the legal power to request deletion or correction of their data from databases, to be informed about how their data is used, and to object to certain types of processing.
+AMBY Legal advises both individuals seeking to exercise this right and operators facing deletion requests.

 Personal Data of Children, Relatives, and Deceased Persons